 After that, they may have more ultrasounds throughout their pregnancy and more frequent doctor's visits and testing as their due date approaches, as compared to younger women.

-"When someone is over 35, her doctor is going to look for things a little bit more, just to make sure things are going well," said Mehta-Lee.
-"It offers an opportunity for the doctor to look one more time, to think about it one more time and that's not necessarily a bad thing."
+"When someone is over 35, her doctor is going to look for things a little bit more, just to make sure things are going well," Mehta-Lee said.
+"It offers an opportunity for the doctor to look one more time, to think about it one more time, and that's not necessarily a bad thing."

 Editor's note: This article was originally published on Oct.
 23, 2018.